 Wealthtender is a unique website started by Brian Thorp.
 He's created a one-stop resource for all things finance-related.
 If you're looking for guidance on personal finance, this is your place.
 There are lists of individuals and firms for financial advisors, coaches, finance blogs, podcasts, online courses, and free (and low-cost) services.

-Click on any of those categories, and you'll find a list of resources with links for you to check out.
+Click on any of those categories to find a list of resources with links to check out.
 There is no obligation to do business with any of them.
 However, if you're looking for help, you will find what you're looking for at Wealthtender.

 In addition to these resources, you'll find numerous free guides, articles, and other directories.

 15. Budget Savvy Bride

 Jessica Bishop founded The Budget Savvy Bride in 2008 after planning her affordable wedding, and the site has grown to become the go-to resource for couples who want to have a beautiful wedding on a budget.

 The Budget Savvy Bride is the only wedding planning blog that shares the budget breakdowns of real weddings from across the USA, so you can check out how other couples spent their wedding budget.

 The Budget Savvy Bride also features incredible money-saving tips, inspiration posts, and advice for keeping things in perspective while planning.
 DIY project tutorials and free wedding printables also help you craft decorative details to make your wedding look luxe for less.